myrual/mixin-network-snapshot-golang/README.md

 Your client need content in Payment_methods.
 There three payment methods in the example.

 There are two types of payment method:
 1. Bitcoin/Ethereum style: PaymentAddress is not empty, PaymentAccount and PaymentMemo are all empty.
 You just  show Ethererum Name and PaymentAddress to your clients, they just need to transfer token to the address.
+In this example, show asset name ETH, payment address 0x365DA43BC7B22CD4334c3f35eD189C8357D4bEd6 and payment amount to your client.
 2. EOS/Stellar style: PaymentAddress is empty, PaymentAccount and PaymentMemo are not empty.
 You need to show Asset Name and both of PaymentAccount and PaymentMemo to user, and remind user need to input BOTH of PaymentAccount and PaymentMemo.
 Transfer asset to PaymentAccount without memo is a common mistake, and it can not be reverted because current Mixin Network limitation.
+In this example, show asset name EOS, payment account eoswithmixin , payment memo 302c37ebff05ccf09dd7296053d1924a.

-Asset current price in USD and Bitcoin is inside payment record, so developer can calculate how many asset client should transfer to the address.
+Asset current price in USD and Bitcoin is inside payment record, so developer can calculate how many asset client should transfer to the address or account.

 ```json
 {"Priceinusd":"0.10472789","Priceinbtc":"0.00000925"}